AndrianaMis/AaltoProject/README.md

 Not 2 separate functions.
 Fixed step_inject in decoder_helpers, so that it injects the corrections (if needed), and then injects the noise and measures.
 Fixed action mask stats, tensors, injection.
 !
 Step Reward shaping !

+## 02/10/25:

+Developed the step_reward and finla_reward fucntions (the first one is per-round and the second is per episode).